vynix-org/kinda-lp/faq.md

 ### Where can I suggest new features?

 We love hearing your ideas!
-Send feature requests to hello@kinda.aicharacter.chat or use the feedback option in Settings.
+Send feature requests to general.kinda@gmail.com or use the feedback option in Settings.

 ### How do I report a bug?